 God's Holy Spirit

-God’s Spirit is the one Spirit that the Father and Jesus Christ share with each other and with us.* With so many people holding misconceptions about the Holy Spirit, how can we have a handle on the true nature of God’s Holy Spirit?
+God’s Spirit is the one Spirit that the Father and Jesus Christ share with each other and with us.* With so many people holding misconceptions about God's Holy Spirit, how can we hope to have a handle on its true characteristics?

 So we see that through the Holy Spirit, the profound and mysterious things of God are revealed to Christians who have God’s Spirit.
 What can we know about this non-physical term that the Bible calls, “spirit?”
 The Scriptures speak of God and angels as being spirits, and of demons as being unclean spirits.
 It means that they are not of this physical, temporal realm in which man exists.